petterh/RecyclerViewDemo/README.md

 # RecyclerViewDemo

-This is a minimal demo of how to use an Android [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html).
+This sample demonstrates how to use an Android [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html).

+It includes an implementation of an [`AutoCompleteTextView`](https://developer.android.com/reference/android/widget/AutoCompleteTextView) that forces the drop-down to drop **down** (rather than up).

 ## Layout